A blood test that has the potential to detect over 50 kinds of cancer is now being trialled in the NHS in England.

-So far, the blood test has only been trialled on people who have already been diagnosed with cancer.
-In this group, the test accurately detected cancer in 51.5% of people.
+In a study involving people who had already been diagnosed with cancer, the test accurately detected cancer in 51.5% of people.
 This gives an indication of the test’s sensitivity.
 The Galleri test was able to correctly predict the location of the tumour 89% of the time, which is important for knowing which follow-up diagnostic tests the patient needs to confirm their diagnosis.

 A key challenge that this type of test faces is the difficulty in detecting very small quantities of abnormal DNA circulating in the blood.